anduleh/anduleh/README.md

 ## Hello World!
 I'm Andrew Li 👋

-I am a Software Engineer who specializes in cloud-native solutions at Microsoft.
+I am a Software Engineer working on complex backend messaging systems at Microsoft.
 I am also a certified Solutions Architect for Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
 My passion is to bridge the gap between people and technology.

 ## 📘 About Me